bass-research-group/bass-research-group.github.io/_resources/how-to-write-fast-code.md

 * **Privatization** avoids data race by privatizing shared variables.

-* **Scatter-to-gather transformation** a.k.a., push vs. pull, switches between	input and output irregularity (i.e. random accesses).
+* **Scatter-to-gather transformation**, a.k.a., push vs. pull, switches between	input and output irregularity (i.e. random accesses).

-* **Lock/atomics free concurrency** a.k.a., *non-blocking* or *nondeterministic* parallellism, removes unnecessary locks or atomic operations.
+* **Lock/atomics free concurrency**, a.k.a., *non-blocking* or *nondeterministic* parallellism, removes unnecessary locks or atomic operations.

 * **Asynchronous execution** asynchronously executes tasks that do not depend on each other, i.e. removes unnecessary barriers.